 Broome Community College, A.A.

 Darren Miller is a member of the American, New York State, and Monroe County bar associations.
-Darren serves on the board of directors for the Hochstein School of Music & Dance and Leadership Rochester.
-He is also a member of the Landmark Society of Western New York (Preservation Issues and Preservation Grant Review committees).
+Darren serves on the boards of directors for the Hochstein School of Music & Dance and Leadership Rochester, and the Volunteer Legal Services Project of Monroe County, Inc. (VLSP).